 The California State University promotes student success through opportunity and a high-quality education that prepares students to become leaders in the changing workforce, making the CSU a vital economic engine for California.

-The CSU creates opportunity for the diverse students of California to reach their educational goals and become leading citizens, opening the doors of college to more than 66,000 additional students since 2010.
+The CSU creates opportunity for the diverse students of California to reach their educational goals and become leading citizens.
+Nearly one-third of CSU students are the first in their families to attend college.

-The CSU system was created in 1960 under the California Master Plan for Higher Education.
+The CSU was created in 1960 under the California Master Plan for Higher Education.
 The CSU draws its students from the top third of the state’s high school graduates and is California’s primary undergraduate teaching institution.
-Continuing to expand its educational scope and help meet California’s workforce demands for skilled professionals, the CSU offers independent Doctor of Education, Doctor of Nursing Practice and Doctor of Physical Therapy programs at numerous campuses.
+Continuing to expand its educational scope and help meet California’s workforce demands for skilled professionals, the CSU offers independent doctorates in audiology, education, nursing practice and physical therapy at numerous campuses.
+Additionally, the CSU was recently authorized to offer the independent Doctor of Occupational Therapy.
 The Doctor of Philosophy is also offered through a joint partnership with other public and private universities in California.